pachyderm/docs/content/2.4.x/deploy-manage/deploy/deploy-w-proxy.md

 - You are currently using `ingress` or `pachd.externalService` to route cluster-external HTTP/HTTPS requests.

-## How to Switch to Embedded Proxy
+## How to Upgrade to Embedded Proxy

 ### 1. Update PachD Clusters